• Skip to primary navigation

 11. Cancel the Sauté function.

-12. Press the Manual (or Pressure Cook) Button.
+12. Press the Pressure Cook (or Manual) Button.
 Set time to 5 minutes using the +/- buttons, or dial.
 High Pressure.

-13. When cook cycle ends, let the pot naturally release pressure for 10 minutes.
-Then manually release the remaining pressure by turning the knob to Venting (or push the button on the Ultra).
+13. When cook cycle ends, let the pot sit undisturbed to naturally release pressure for 10-15 minutes.
+Then manually release the remaining pressure by turning the knob (or push button) to Venting position.

-14. When the pin in the lid drops.
-Open and stir the soup.
+15. When the pin in the lid drops down, open and carefully stir the soup.

-15. Remove the bay leaf and the thyme stems.
+16. Remove the bay leaf and the thyme stems and discard.

-16. Turn on the broiler to 450 degrees (F).
-Put rack about 2/3 from the bottom (second slot down on mine).
+17. Turn on the broiler to 450°F. Put oven rack about ⅔ the way from the bottom of the oven (second slot down on mine).

-18. Place a slice of toasted French bread on top of each.
+19. Place a slice of toasted French bread on top of each bowl.

-19. Lay 1 slice of the Swiss cheese over each of the bread slices.
+20. Lay 1 slice of the cheese over each of the toasted bread slices.

 Recipe Notes